prithu-hs/diona-assignment/README.md

 ### Exercise 1 — Medical & Travel Expense Request

 A two-page, A4-styled document reproducing the layout of the supplied Medical & Travel Expense Request PDF.

 It includes:

 - Header and logo
 - Worker and claim information
 - "Medical & Travel Expense Request" title block
 - Prescription Drugs
 - Over-the-Counter Drugs
-- Medical Supplies (Bandages, Braces, or Other Medical Supplies)
+- Medical Supplies
 - Parking for Medical Appointments
 - Mileage to Medical Appointments
 - Bus or Taxi Fare for Medical Appointments